... a year of discovery

 Will there be transportation to the schools offering TK classes?

 No, again, TK is not compulsory, and transportation would be cost-prohibitive.
 It is the parents' responsibility to transport their children to their TK program.

-For the 2015-2016 school year, IUSD'S TK program will only be available for students who turn five years old between September 2 and December 2.
+For the 2017-18 school year and beyond, IUSD'S TK program will only be available for students who turn five years old between September 2 and December 2.
 Children turning 5 on or before September 1 are eligible for Kindergarten in IUSD.

 additional tk resources